civboot/civboot/blog/0007-fngi-intro.md

   macros to generate different code depending on types or syntax.

 This goes way beyond the text-based macros of languages like C (although Rust has [something similar][rust-procedural]).
-You can implement things like while loops, switch-case statements or even a text-macro definition function using syn functions.
-Almost any feature you think fngi is missing can be implemented in a library, with nearly full access to the compiler intrinsics available to the fngi compiler.
+You can implement things like `while` loops, `switch/case` statements or even define your own way to create c-like text macros.
+Almost any feature you think fngi is missing can be implemented in a library, with nearly full access to any compiler or type intrinsics.

 [rust-procedural]: https://doc.rust-lang.org/reference/procedural-macros.html